-Available in the Motley Crue book - Vol.1 The Eighties
+also available in the book: Chronological Crue Vol.1 - The Eighties

 Tommy Lee and Nikki Sixx decide to form a music production company

 different melodies, runs and hooks.
 It spawns many new creative ideas.

 Mars and Emi Canyn move

 Vince Neil sings at the Party Ninja’s Benefit Concert in Los Angeles.